IEAWindTask37/IEA-15-240-RWT/CAD/README.md

  * `IEA-15-240-RWT_Solidworks.zip` : Original Solidworks CAD model of the full monopile variant.
 Drivetrain geometry and material properties are likely incorrect.
 Blade material properties may be out of date.

- * `IEA-15-240-RWT_blade.stl` : High resolution blade outer geometry STL file produced by the  [WindIO2CAD](https://github.com/IEAWindTask37/windio2cad) project.
+ * `OpenSCAD` : Outer geometry STL files for the blade, tower, monopile, and floating platform produced by the  [WindIO2CAD](https://github.com/IEAWindTask37/windio2cad) project via [OpenSCAD](https://openscad.org/).
 No internal structure provided.

  * `IEA-15-240-RWT_Ansys` : Quick attempt to provide structural analysis files for the blade.
 Feedback from users has been that this is not accurate or sufficient for most analysis needs.
 Kept for archival purposes.